-Goodwill and Other Intangibles.
+Goodwill and Other Intangibles, Net.
 We account for goodwill and other intangible assets in accordance with the provisions of ASC 350, Intangibles-Goodwill and Other.
 As such, we test goodwill at least annually for impairment.
-The Company has two reporting segments: factory-built housing and financial services.
-As of April 1, 2023, all of our goodwill is attributable to the factory-built housing reporting segment.
+As of March 29, 2025, all of our goodwill is attributable to the factory-built housing reporting segment.
 Certain intangibles are considered indefinite-lived and others are finite-lived and are amortized over their useful lives.
 Finite-lived intangibles are generally amortized over 3 to 15 years on a straight-line basis and are reviewed for possible impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-Indefinite-lived intangible assets are assessed annually for impairment first by making a qualitative assessment, and if necessary, performing a quantitative assessment and recording an impairment charge if the fair value of the asset is less than its carrying amount.
+Indefinite-lived intangible assets are assessed at least annually for impairment first by making a qualitative assessment, and if necessary, performing a quantitative assessment and recording an impairment charge if the fair value of the asset is less than its carrying amount.
+In the fourth quarter of fiscal year 2025, the Company performed a strategic brand realignment.
+As a result, Cavco recorded a non-cash charge of \$10.0 million in Selling, general and administrative expenses related to the adjustment of legacy indefinite lived trade name values.

-We performed our annual goodwill impairment analysis as of April 1, 2023, and as the fair value of the factorybuilt housing reporting unit was greater than the carrying value, there was no impairment recognized during fiscal years 2023, 2022 or 2021.
+We performed our annual goodwill impairment analysis as of March 29, 2025, and determined that it was more likely than not that the fair value of the factory-built housing reporting segment exceeded its respective carrying value.
+There was no impairment recognized during fiscal years 2025, 2024 or 2023.